Akash-Sundar/Image-Segmentation-and-Saliency-Maps/README.md

 ![image](https://user-images.githubusercontent.com/120504031/218337916-6dd6f6bf-25de-4c76-a279-3448455cf704.png)

-Also optimised the panoptic segmentation maps using SOLOv2
+Also implemented SOLO for instance segmentation and performed training and inference on the same

 ![1](https://user-images.githubusercontent.com/120504031/235273852-b3dbf3e1-1307-4ea6-8a21-57e1529808c6.png)